appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    * 2.2.
 CAPTCHA or other anti-automation controls on failed login attempts to limit the effectiveness of automated credential testing.
    * 2.3.
 Multi-factor authentication is enforced by default for all users.
    * 2.4.
 Minimum password length of 8 characters with the prohibition of weak or commonly breached passwords.
+   * 2.5.
+Application enforces an additional authentication check (such as email or app-based OTP) for users who attempt to login from an unfamiliar device or location, as determined by IP address, device fingerprinting, or session history.

 ---